 - I am in recovery from substance use disorder.

-If I am upfront about being a recovering alcoholic, I find that most people are not only apologetic but also become supportive.
+If I am upfront about being in recovery from Alcohol Use Disorder, I find that most people are not only apologetic but also become supportive.
 I use this technique when I feel especially pressured and in a new environment where I might not know many people and I do not know what their reaction may be.
 Of course, you may not feel comfortable with this approach at first but really, this is the most certain way to get someone to stop pushing a drink on you!

 No matter what you do, be sure that you feel comfortable with it.
 Take some time to plan what you will say, and stick to your plan: have a non-alcoholic drink in hand always, and leave if the temptation gets too great.
 For many, drinking versus not drinking is the difference between life and death, so remember that if a person chooses to mock you or interrogate you at a social gathering, they are not your friend.